Brain & Mind

 A full sleep cycle of around ninety minutes has four stages.
 Stage one marks the transition from wakefulness to sleep and initiates a slowing and calming of body systems.
 Stage two is a light sleep, which shortens as the cycles continue through the night.
 Stage three is deep sleep, where body processes slow right down and restoration (of bones, muscles and the immune system etc) takes place.
 Stage four (REM) brings eye movements and a spike in brain activity, nearing wakefulness levels.
 This is when vivid dreams occur, but voluntary muscles are temporarily paralysed so the dreams can’t be acted out.
 Sleep researchers think that brain by-products and toxins are cleared during this stage.
 Learning and memory consolidation also takes place and stage four is associated with creativity.
 A lack of deep, restorative sleep is a health issue, increasing the risk of high blood pressure, heart attack, stroke and depression.

-Most recalled dreams happen during REM sleep, when the secondary visual cortex, which forms images from memory and imagination, is much more active than when we are awake.
+Most of our recalled dreams happen during REM sleep, when the secondary visual cortex, which forms images from memory and imagination, is much more active than when we are awake.
 The prefrontal cortex, where logic and censorship lie, is significantly damped down, as are the areas of the brain responsible for language.
-As a result, our thoughts, hopes and fears are expressed in dreams in a visual, story-like way, rather than through logic and verbal reasoning.
-The brain strings the plot together by going through memories related to our worries, creating an experience for us to react to on an emotional level, then use to make sense of the world.
+As a result, our thoughts, hopes and fears are expressed by dreams in a visual, story-like way, rather than through logic and verbal reasoning.
+The brain strings the plot together by going through specific types of memories, creating an experience for us to react to on an emotional level, then use to make sense of the world.
 A significant minority of people also report the experience of lucid dreaming, where you are aware of it being a dream and are able to direct the storyline.
 In this state, the fast gamma brain waves increase and the frontotemporal cortex, which controls higher cognitive abilities and is inhibited during normal dreams, shows higher activation.

 For a small proportion of the population, fears and bad memories can emerge as chronic nightmares, which can be treated by therapy that coaches them to rehearse positive versions of the dream story.
 Exposure to a sound with positive association during REM sleep may also help to reduce nightmares.
 A separate frightening experience is sleep paralysis, characterised by inability to speak or move and typically accompanied by intense fear, vivid hallucinations and the sensation of being held down by an invisible force.
-It is caused by disruption to the normal transition between REM sleep and wakefulness can be triggered by stress, trauma, sleeping patterns or medications that affect REM cycles, such as antidepressants.
-In severe cases, treatment may include psychotherapy or drugs to regulate REM cycles.
+It is caused by disruption to the normal transition between REM sleep and wakefulness and is triggered by stress, trauma, sleeping patterns or medications that affect REM cycles, such as antidepressants.